stefan-hoeck/idris2-elab-util/src/Doc/Enum2.md

 ### Other Interfaces

-Of course, nothing stops us from implementing additional interfaces.
+Nothing stops us from implementing additional interfaces.
 For completeness, we provide implementations of `Show` and `Ord` below.